vidister/gimp-web/content/news/2017-01-15 Community-supported development of GEGL now live.md

 Almost every new major feature people have been asking us for, be it high bit depth support, or full CMYK support, or layer effects, would be impossible without having a robust, capable image processing core.

 Øyvind Kolås picked up [GEGL](http://gegl.org/) in mid-2000s and has been working on it in his spare time ever since.
 He is the author of 42% of commits in GEGL and 50% of commits in [babl](http://gegl.org/babl/) (pixel data conversion library).
-Thanks to his work, we shall be shipping GIMP 2.10 with 16/32-bit per color channel precision and filters that have an on-canvas preview.
+Thanks to his work, we shall be shipping GIMP 2.10 with 16/32-bit per color channel precision, linear pixel data workflow, and filters that have an on-canvas preview.

 But we always need more from both GEGL and babl: